conda/conda-libmamba-solver/docs/dev-implementation.md

     raise ValueError(...)
 ```

-The `key` values were hardcoded in `conda.base.constants`.
+The `key` values were hard-coded in `conda.base.constants`.
 Not very extensible!
 This was only meant to be temporary as we iterated on the `conda-libmamba-solver` side.
 We had one more `get_solver_class()` function in `conda_libmamba_solver` so we could easily change the `Solver` object import path without changing `conda` itself.